PositiveSumData/NationalOralHealthDataPortal/Surveillance_and_Tools/Healthy_People_2030/README.md

 ## Status & Next Steps

-While the baseline dashboard is up, the website will need to be continuosly monitored for progress updates.
+While the baseline dashboard is up, the website will need to be continuously monitored for progress updates.